Brazil: Early republic

-In the 1930s, three failed attempts to remove Vargas and his supporters from power occurred.
-The first was the Constitutionalist Revolution in 1932, led by the São Paulo's oligarchy.
+In the 1930s, three attempts to remove Vargas and his supporters from power failed.
+The first was the Constitutionalist Revolution in 1932, led by São Paulo's oligarchy.
 The second was a Communist uprising in November 1935, and the last one a putsch attempt by local fascists in May 1938.
 The 1935 uprising created a security crisis in which Congress transferred more power to the executive branch.
 The 1937 coup d'état resulted in the cancellation of the 1938 election and formalized Vargas as dictator, beginning the Estado Novo era.
 During this period, government brutality and censorship of the press increased.

-Throughout World War II, Brazil remained neutral until August 1942, when the country suffered retaliation by Nazi Germany and Fascist Italy in a strategic dispute over the South Atlantic, and, therefore, entered the war on the allied side.
+During World War II, Brazil remained neutral until August 1942, when the country suffered retaliation by Nazi Germany and Fascist Italy in a strategic dispute over the South Atlantic, and, therefore, entered the war on the allied side.
 In addition to its participation in the battle of the Atlantic, Brazil also sent an expeditionary force to fight in the Italian campaign.

-With the Allied victory in 1945 and the end of the fascist regimes in Europe, Vargas's position became unsustainable and he was swiftly overthrown in another military coup, with democracy "reinstated" by the same army that had ended it 15 years earlier.
+With the Allied victory in 1945 and the end of the fascist regimes in Europe, Vargas' position became untenable, and he was swiftly overthrown in another military coup, with democracy reinstated by the same army that had ended it 15 years earlier.
 Vargas committed suicide in August 1954 amid a political crisis, after having returned to power by election in 1950.

+Several brief interim governments followed Vargas' suicide.
+Juscelino Kubitschek became president in 1956 and assumed a conciliatory stance towards the political opposition that allowed him to govern without major crises.
+The economy and industrial sector grew remarkably, but his greatest achievement was the construction of the new capital city of Brasília, inaugurated in 1960.
+Kubitschek's successor, Jânio Quadros, resigned in 1961 less than a year after taking office.
+His vice-president, João Goulart, assumed the presidency, but aroused strong political opposition and was deposed in April 1964 by a coup that resulted in a military dictatorship.

+Military dictatorship

+The new regime was intended to be transitory, but gradually closed in on itself and became a full dictatorship with the promulgation of the Fifth Institutional Act in 1968.
+Oppression was not limited to those who resorted to guerrilla tactics to fight the regime, but also reached institutional opponents, artists, journalists and other members of civil society, inside and outside the country through "Operation Condor".
+Like other authoritarian regimes, due to an economic boom, known as the "economic miracle", the Brazilian military dictatorship reached a peak in popularity in the early 1970s.

+Slowly, however, the wear and tear of years of dictatorial power had not slowed the repression, even after the defeat of the leftist guerrillas.
+The inability to deal with the economic crises of the period and popular pressure made a redemocratization policy inevitable, which from the regime side was led by Generals Ernesto Geisel and Golbery do Couto e Silva.
+With the enactment of the Amnesty Law in 1979, Brazil began a slow return to democracy, which was completed during the 1980s.